steam3d/help.magicpods.app/docs/info-fake-headphones.md

 # How to Identify Fake AirPods

 These methods will help determine whether AirPods are fake.
-Note that only the third method applies to Beats.

 ## 1. Check the battery indicator in Windows settings